 Portuguese coffee pots, cheese-of-the-month clubs, and beautiful umbrellas — plus a few favorite registry items of recently married couples.
-Ahead are 32 surefire registry winners.
+Ahead are 32 surefire wedding registry gift winners.

 From scarf designer turned textile designer Thomas Paul, this hand-silk-screen-printed tea towel looks jaunty in the kitchen.